robinhood/deux/docs/userguide/extending.rst

         CHALLENGE_TYPES = (SMS, YOUR_CHALLENGE_METHOD)

-Then, add a new challenge method to the :class:`drf_mfa.services.MultiFactorChallenge` class.
+Then, add a new challenge method to the :class:`deux.services.MultiFactorChallenge` class.

     .. code-block:: python